-- An independent data analysis team or data monitoring committee can be invaluable for preserving scientific validity and data integrity, conducting interim computations and maintaining a blinded sponsor during adaptive decision-making, especially for phase-3 trials
+- An independent data analysis team or data monitoring committee can be invaluable for preserving scientific validity and data integrity, conducting interim computations, and maintaining a blinded sponsor during adaptive decision-making, especially for phase-3 trials

-- Clinical trial simulations help identify opportunities for design optimization, the potential impact of failure scenarios, possible trial results with strict Type I error control, ideal and possible samples sizes and power estimations, dynamic trial experiences from recruitment to completion, and many other scenarios in advance.
+- Clinical trial simulations help identify opportunities for design optimization, the potential impact of failure scenarios, possible trial results with strict Type I error control, ideal and possible sample sizes and power estimations, dynamic trial experiences from recruitment to completion, and many other scenarios in advance.
 This can improve your ability to plan for success and can highlight whether or not adaptive trial designs are superior to conventional designs for your needs.

 - Earlier and more intense interaction with the FDA is critical to the development of an acceptable design with appropriate safeguards and sufficient decision parameters specified in advance of trial initiation.
-These interactions can be very fruitful but may result in significant redirection during initial preparatory stages.
+These interactions can be very fruitful but may result in significant redirection during the initial preparatory stages.

-With proper planning, collaboration with the FDA, data management and simulation work, adaptive design can offer a unique way to streamline your clinical trial process experience.
+With proper planning, collaboration with the FDA, data management, and simulation work, adaptive design can offer a unique way to streamline your clinical trial process experience.
 As the field of adaptive design continues to develop, Veristat will continue to offer expert solutions and services targeted toward optimizing the planning and implementation of clinical trials.

 Learn More About Embarking On An Adaptive Design Clinical Trial